Home > Developing Well > Children and young people's wellbeing > Child Poverty

 [13] National Education Union.
 Child Poverty - the facts.
 May, 2021. [ Accessed 16th March 2022]

-[19] Child Poverty Action Group.
-The impact of poverty, 2013
+[17] Child Poverty Action Group.
+Effects of poverty.
+[Accessed May 2026].

 [19] Social Mobility and Child Poverty Commission Social Mobility Index, 2016